 “I am incredibly grateful for the dedication of our Dutch colleagues.
 Special thanks to the fund’s founder, Niko Mutsei.
 She has the superpower to combine extensive volunteering activity, her own job and care for her children and family… Thank you for such strong support of Ukraine; it is priceless for us,” commented Taras Lomakin, the project manager of EXMO Save Ukraine.

 Follow the link to learn more about the initiatives of the Dutch fund.
 If you or your company is looking to contribute and help an important project by donating, feel free to contact the fund’s team at: [email protected].

 We focus on the provision of medicines, purchase of goods, prompt delivery of food and basic necessities, making arrangements for logistics, food and accommodation for migrants, as well as short-term financial assistance to those affected by military hostilities.
 Every month we process between 150 and 300 applications from various volunteer organisations and war victims.
-As of 01st July 2022, the amount of assistance provided by the EXMO Save Ukraine fund exceeds $1,300,000.
+As of 01st July 2022, the amount of assistance provided by EXMO Save Ukraine exceeds $1,300,000.
 Follow our official website to make a crypto donation or contact us directly.